Jbleezy/BO1-Reimagined/README.md

 #### Wunderwaffe
 * Can now down yourself with Wunderwaffe damage (previously could only take you down to 1 health but not down you)
+* The initial zombie that is hit will now always be the zombie that is closest to the bolt's location
 * Unupgraded: decreased self damage radius by 72%
 * Unupgraded: increased zombie damage radius by 45%
 * Upgraded: decreased self damage radius by 134%